Arbor Day 2022: When, where and how to celebrate

 We don’t want to bore you with a lengthy philosophical monologue about the importance of trees (actually – our founder Chris would love to do exactly just that!), so let’s just say: Arbor Day is the perfect opportunity to openly express the tree hugger in you.

 Because trees are awesome!

 A lot of people go out and physically plant a tree on Tree Day.
 However, should for any reason this not be your thing, below are a dozen further inspiring ideas for cool Arbor Day activities (both for outside and at home).

 Now you know what Arbor Day is.
 But do you also know when it is?

 The US National Arbor Day is celebrated on the last Friday in April.
-So in 2021, Arbor Day is on April 30.
+So in 2022, it’s on April 29th.

 Fun Question for You: When is Arbor Day 2030?

-Since we always do become a bit nerdy when talking about trees, here are all Arbor Day Dates for the rest of this decade.
+Since we always do become a bit nerdy when talking about trees, here are all Dates for the rest of this decade.